 - Tirzepatide (SURMOUNT trials): 72-week studies showed similar gastrointestinal side effect profiles with no unexpected safety signals.

-- Retatrutide (Phase 2): 48-week data shows a side effect profile consistent with GLP-1 and dual agonist medications.
+- Retatrutide (investigational, NOT FDA-approved; Phase 2): 48-week data reported a side-effect profile consistent with GLP-1 and dual-agonist medications.
 Phase 3 trials are ongoing for additional long-term safety data.

-The weight of evidence supports that GLP-1 medications are safe when prescribed appropriately, dosed correctly, and monitored by a physician.
+The weight of evidence supports that the FDA-approved GLP-1 medications are safe when prescribed appropriately, dosed correctly, and monitored by a licensed provider.

-Here’s what distinguishes GLP3’s safety protocol from telehealth platforms that write prescriptions with minimal follow-up:
+Here’s what distinguishes a careful independent provider from one who writes prescriptions with minimal follow-up:

-- Pre-treatment screening: Comprehensive medical history review identifies contraindications and risk factors before any prescription is written.
+- Pre-treatment screening: A comprehensive medical-history review identifies contraindications and risk factors before any prescription is written.

-- Gradual titration: Starting low and increasing slowly gives your body time to adjust.
-Your physician controls the titration schedule based on your response, not a pre-set calendar.
+- Gradual titration: Starting low and increasing slowly gives the body time to adjust.
+The provider controls the titration schedule based on your response, not a pre-set calendar.

-- Regular check-ins: Depending on your program tier, you have weekly, bi-weekly, or monthly physician contact.
-Side effects are discussed, assessed, and managed at every visit.
+- Regular check-ins: Good providers schedule recurring contact so side effects are discussed, assessed, and managed at every visit.

-- Dosage adjustment authority: Your physician can increase, decrease, pause, or switch your medication at any time based on how you’re responding.
+- Dosage adjustment authority: A licensed provider can increase, decrease, pause, or switch medication based on how you’re responding.
 No automated dosing schedules.

-- Clear escalation protocols: You know exactly when to contact your care team between visits.
-Severe nausea, persistent vomiting, abdominal pain, or any concerning symptoms trigger immediate physician review.
+- Clear escalation protocols: You should know exactly when to contact the provider's office between visits.
+Severe nausea, persistent vomiting, abdominal pain, or any concerning symptoms should trigger immediate provider review.

-- Medication tapering: When you reach your goal or decide to stop treatment, your physician creates a tapering plan to minimize rebound effects.
+- Medication tapering: When you reach your goal or decide to stop, the provider creates a tapering plan to minimize rebound effects.
 Abrupt discontinuation is not recommended.

 - Which medication do you recommend for my specific situation, and why?